 You can work with [your provider to request HRS or you can call Customer Service at 555-555-5555 and have a request form sent to you in the language or format that fits your needs.]
 Decisions to approve or deny flexible services requests are made on a case-by-case basis.
 If your flexible service request is denied, you will get a letter.
 You can’t appeal a denied flexible service but you have the right to make a complaint.
 Learn more about appeals and complaints on page [XX].

 If you have OHP and have trouble getting care, please reach out to the OHA Ombuds Program.
 The Ombuds are advocates for OHP members and they will do their best to help you.
-Please email OHA.OmbudsOffice@dhsoha.state.or.us or leave a message at 877-642-0450.
+Please email OHA.OmbudsOffice@odhsoha.oregon.gov or leave a message at 877-642-0450.

 Another resource for supports and services in your community is 211 Info.
 Call 2-1-1 or go to the 211 Info website for help. <Here are examples of community services you may want to include:> <Oral Health Community Care We proudly support members getting oral health services in community settings.
 [Dental Plan/CCO Name] sends dental hygienists with a special permit into schools, Women Infants Children (WIC), Head Start, Medical offices, long-term care facilities and other community locations to complete assessments.
 They also do some preventive services while they are there, like fluoride or silver fluoride and help people understand how to take care of their teeth.